CherryKeyslam/F12-FiddleBits/README.md

 **You can**:

--Highlight
+- Highlight
--Bolden
+- Bolden
--Colour Red and
+- Colour Red and
 - Imprint your selection using this extension.

 *To use this extension, go to the directory of the browser you prefer, and then read the NOTE.txt file for intructions on how to use them!*